EarlyClues/WelcomeNewHire/new_hire.md

 _"It's everyone's fault"_ - you might hear that old chestnut passed around the office.
 And it's true, up until a point.

 What we really mean when we say that, is that it's actually specifically *your fault* - especially for the new hires.
-We demand nothing less than your full excellence.
+We demand nothing less than your full excellence and continual selfless sacrifice.
 This means, in practical terms, that you're expected at all times to take full "ownership" of not just your own mistakes and errors in judgement, but those of upper management as well, up to the point of termination or imprisonment by secular authorities.

-## Transparency Policy
+### Transparency Policy

 In the interest of total transparency for our customers, we have a policy of printing all company-related materials strictly on plastic transparencies, which are then projected onto whatever available cloud layer which HARPA administrators have allocated for the designated time-slot.
+Twarted transmissions must be no longer than 128 characters.

 ## Performance Evaluations